 Sexual Performance by a Child

-Sexual performance by a child in Texas can involve any performance by a child younger than the age of 18 that involves sexual conduct.
-Sexual conduct can involved any of the following:
+In Texas, this crime can involve any performance by a child younger than the age of 18 that involves sexual conduct.
+Sexual conduct can involve any of the following:

 - Actual or simulated sexual intercourse,